chassing/linux-sysadmin-interview-questions/README.md

 * You come across a random computer and it appears to be a command console for the universe.
 What is the first thing you type?
 * Tell me about a creative way that you've used SSH?
 * You have deleted by error a running script, what could you do to restore it?
+* What will happen on 19 January 2038?

 ####[[⬆]](#toc) <a name='demo'>Demo Time:</a>